Do Bats Make A Noise At Night

 How Bats Produce Sound

 Bats produce sound using their larynx, or voice box, in a manner similar to other mammals.
-However, bats have evolved specialized adaptations that allow them to produce high-frequency sounds with great precision.
+Still, bats have evolved specialized adaptations that allow them to produce high-frequency sounds with great precision.
 The muscles in their larynx contract rapidly to create these sounds, and the shape of their vocal cords and oral cavity helps to amplify and direct the sound waves.

 Hearing Range of Bats and Humans

 The reason humans cannot typically hear bat echolocation calls is simply because our ears are not designed to detect such high frequencies.
-However, some individuals with exceptionally good hearing or those using specialized equipment, such as bat detectors, can hear certain bat sounds.
+Still, some individuals with exceptionally good hearing or those using specialized equipment, such as bat detectors, can hear certain bat sounds.

 The Role of Sound in Bat Behavior